glukicov/alignTrack/README.md

 ### The alignment procedure and alignment monitoring (including writing the derived calibration constants to the production database (PSQL) are detailed in [the alignment manual (link)](http://gm2-docdb.fnal.gov/cgi-bin/RetrieveFile?docid=9857&filename=manual.pdf&version=16)

+### The analysis of data from the now-calibrated (aligned) detector is continued in https://github.com/glukicov/EDMTracking

 #### Legacy code up to v1.0 is mainted here
 #### The official release is now maintained on Fermilab's redmine repository: https://cdcvs.fnal.gov/redmine/projects/gm2tracker/wiki/Tracker_Alignment_MC_with_Millipede_II_Framework